Last Updated on March 15, 2023

 Adopt whichever feels right to you.
 Older dogs may already be housetrained, but you’ll have a longer time with a puppy.

-If you intend to buy a German Shepherd, know that breeding dogs is more involved than just putting a sire and dam together.
+If you intend to buy a German Shepherd, know that the breeding of dogs is more involved than just putting a sire and dam together.

 Reputable breeders look into the health and genetics of the parents.
 When the puppies are born, they get them health-tested, too.